 Many bloggers and podcasters don’t give any attention to SEO, because they believe it’s more important to write for people rather than writing for search engines.
 But guess who uses search engines?
 That’s right: people!
 Don’t stuff your articles with keywords or otherwise sacrifice on the quality to appease search engines, but learn basic keyword research techniques and how to optimize your content so search engines users can find you.
 Remember, the top results are the ones given the most clout by your audience.
-So, if the first result when someone searchers your name is a negative review, you should use basic SEO techniques to take over that top spot.
+So, if the first result when someone searches your name is a negative review, you should use basic SEO techniques to take over that top spot.
 You can’t get rid of a negative review, but you can push the result down on the page so it isn’t so prevalent.

 Rand Fishkin is my favorite SEO expert (no affiliation – I just really love Moz!).
 Search Engine Land is another great SEO resource if you want to learn more.

 Bonus Reputation Management Tip: Respond to comments where they happen.

 If someone writes something negative about you in a blog post, your gut reaction might be to respond with a blog post of your own.
 While you can do this, make sure you also respond to any negativity where it is happening.
 People who see the negativity may never make it to your site to see your response, so leave a professional, polite comment wherever you are mentioned.
 This also includes responding to review platforms like Yelp and Glassdoor.
 Courteous replies that acknowledge reviews, propose alternative solutions to remedy problems, and explain circumstances that might have led to the negative review will paint your business in a positive light.
 (Remember – use the “create and wait” rule if you are emotional!)